ansys/pyfluent/doc/source/user_guide/meshing_workflow/new_meshing_workflows.rst

 Watertight geometry meshing workflow
 ------------------------------------
-Use the **Watertight Geometry** workflow for water-tight CAD geometries that require little cleanup.
+Use the **Watertight Geometry** workflow for watertight CAD geometries that require little cleanup.
 The following example shows how to use the Watertight Geometry workflow.